Simeonayokunmi/simeonogunbunmi.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
 description: Research Associate specializing in UAV networks, IoT systems, and cybersecurity.
-PhD in Computer Engineering from State University of New York, at Binghamton, with reserach interest in UAV networks, IoT, Cybersecurity, smart cities.
+PhD in Computer Engineering from State University of New York, at Binghamton, with reserach interest in UAV networks, IoT, Cybersecurity, Smart Cities.
 nav: true
 nav_order: 2
 ---